Michael Jackson Accuser Wade Robson Suggests MTV Is Making It Harder For Child Abuse Survivors To Come Forward

-The Wrap reports that Wade Robson, who — along with James Safechuck — accused Micheal Jackson of sexually abusing him as a child in the controversial HBO documentary Leaving Neverland, isn’t happy that MTV is keeping the King of Pop’s name on its Video Vanguard Award at this year’s Video Music Awards (VMAs).
+The Wrap reports that Wade Robson isn’t happy that MTV is keeping Michael Jackson’s name on its Video Vanguard Award at this year’s Video Music Awards (VMAs).
+Robson, along with James Safechuck, accused the King of Pop of sexually abusing him as a child in the controversial HBO documentary Leaving Neverland.

 “I don’t personally need MTV to do one thing or the other, but as child abuse survivors all over the world watch to see whether society will support them or not if they have the courage to come forward, in that regard, it’s an unfortunate choice,” Robson said.